 SEAs and EIAs are procedural tools to integrate green economy targets and other sustainability issues into strategic and project-related decision-making to ensure that environmental and health implications of decisions are taken into account before they are made.
-A SEA is applied to governmental plans, programmes, or policy documents in accordance with requirements of the UNECE Protocol on Strategic

-Environmental Assessment to the Espoo Convention (Protocol on SEA) and the EU SEA Directive.
+Efficient implementation of SEA and EIA shall help to attain the Sustainable Development Goals.
+A SEA is applied to governmental plans, programmes, or policy documents in accordance with requirements of the UNECE Protocol on Strategic Environmental Assessment to the Espoo Convention (Protocol on SEA) and the EU SEA Directive.

-The project supports EaP countries in developing and implementing SEA legislation as well as assists countries in improving the current practices and legal and institutional frameworks on EIA.
+The project supports EaP countries in developing and implementing SEA legislation as well as assists countries in improving the current practices and legal and institutional frameworks on EIA, (in particular in the transboundary context).